-Filing with the CMB
+I. Filing with the CMB

-In case of a Borsa Istanbul listing, the regulatory steps required to be taken by the issuer are numerous and must occur in a prescribed order, particularly if the issuer operates in a regulated industry (e.g., banking or energy) where the relevant industry regulator's consent
+In case of a Borsa Istanbul listing, the regulatory steps required to be taken by the issuer are numerous and must occur in a prescribed order, particularly if the issuer operates in a regulated industry (e.g., banking or energy) where the relevant industry regulator's consent is required for the offering or change of shareholding structure.

-&lt;sup>13 Under Turkish law, if the domestic offering is not successful for reasons other than lack of demand (e.g., a termination right in the domestic underwriting agreement is triggered or the izahname is not approved by the CMB), then the international offering must be discontinued.
+19 Under Turkish law, if the domestic offering is not successful for reasons other than lack of demand (e.g., a termination right in the domestic underwriting agreement is triggered or the izahname is not approved by the CMB), then the international offering must be discontinued.

-&lt;sup>14 This approach was followed in the Global Ports Holding IPO.
+20 This approach was followed in the Global Ports Holding IPO.

-&lt;sup>15 In this regard, such arrangement can serve a similar function to the intersyndicate agreement referenced above in the Turkish listing context.
+21 In this regard, such arrangement can serve a similar function to the intersyndicate agreement referenced above in the Turkish listing context.

-&lt;sup>16 For example, a shareholder holding "privileged" shares granting the right to appoint the majority of the board.
+$^{^{\}rm 22}$ For example, a shareholder holding "privileged" shares granting the right to appoint the majority of the board.